-The programme is open to German and international students.
+The program is open to German and international students.
 It is possible to enrol in the winter semester which starts in September, or the summer semester which starts in March.

 Before you start entering your data in the online-application form, please make sure that you have all the required documents ready: